At Shawnee State University, we want you to be successful. We want all students to reach their education goals, including earning a degree.

 An academic advisor will meet with you regularly during summer and will work with your instructors to design academic success strategies.

-In addition to developmental courses, you will be enrolled in a First-Year Experience course that will cover topics such as study skills, note taking, time management, and college life.
+In addition to developmental courses, you will be enrolled in an Academic Development Skills course that will cover topics such as study skills, note taking, time management, and college life.
 Additionally, regional career technical and community colleges will present their programs and provide knowledge on educational pathways available.

 At the end of the summer semester, your advisor - with support of your instructors - will evaluate your academic progress, goals, and participation in the bridge program.
 At this time, your advisor will make a formal recommendation for your enrollment at Shawnee State or another education pathway: